Thanksgiving - America's Communal Holiday

 The Pilgrims Legacy: Love, Sharing & Community Empowerment

 A couple of years ago, I happened upon a childhood book of fables and fairytales that I had saved since I was a first grader.
 I was young enough to still like fairytales and old enough to be learning and loving to read.

 The book, A Gateway to Storyland, by Platt & Munk Co, was given to me around the holidays, and the book still gives me a warm, loved feeling when I periodically open it to browse through the fairytales and fables containing little nuggets of age old wisdom about how to conduct onesself [see photo at right / the book is still in print].
 I read it numerous times immediately upon receiving it, as the illustrations fed my imagination, and lessons embedded in the words resonated with timeless sagacity.

 Unselfish Parental Love Manifested by Empowering Progeny

 Love comes in many forms, but the purest form is unselfish love.
 The love of truly giving something with no thought of anything in return.
 That love is oftentimes given intergenerationally - from grandparents to parents to children.

 Perhaps the greatest gifts are those that cost us nothing but our time.
 Like the gift of teaching someone something that they will be able to put to good use throughout their lives.
-Parents do this all the time, when they teach their children's skills and impart some knowledge and wisdom ... just as my parents did many years ago, by giving me a well illustrated fairytale book to encourage my learning to read, while sharing the time tested wisdom of the ages, handed down in fables and fairytales.
+Parents do this all the time, when they help their children develop skills, and impart some knowledge and learning ... just as my parents did many years ago, by giving me a well illustrated fairytale book to encourage my interest in reading, while sharing the time tested insights of the ages, handed down through storytelling.